Lindsey113/Lindsey113/README.md

 ## Hi there 👋

+My name is Lindsey, and I am a full-stack web developer (in training!)

+I am currently learning how to manipulate JS, CSS & HTML into works of art, and I am so excited to share them with you!

+Here's a few fun facts about me:

+- I am currently an Ophthalmic Technician in British Columbia, Canada 🍁
+- I am a crazy cat lady (who only has one cat, but planning on changing that as soon as possible)
+- My favorite place in the world is Doolin, Ireland

 <!--
 **Lindsey113/Lindsey113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.